Daniel J. Boorstin: Biography

 Boorstin was hired as an assistant professor at Swarthmore College in 1942, where he stayed for two years.
 In 1944, he was hired by the University of Chicago, where he was a professor until 1969.
 He was the Pitt Professor of American History and Institutions at the University of Cambridge in 1964.
 He served as director and senior historian of the National Museum of History and Technology of the Smithsonian Institution (now known as the National Museum of American History, Behring Center) from 1969 to 1975.
 During this period, Boorstin became an active participant in the Republican Party, rubbing shoulders with high-profile politicians such as Spiro Agnew and Henry Kissinger, and speaking at the party's national platform committee at its annual convention in 1972.
-Boorstin served on President Nixon's Commission on the American Revolution Bicentennial in 1968-69.
+Boorstin served on President Nixon's Commission on the American Revolution Bicentennial in 1968–69.
 President Gerald Ford nominated Boorstin to be Librarian of Congress, in 1975.

-On April 9, 1941, he married a Wellesley College graduate, Ruth Carolyn Frankel (1917–2013).
+On April 9, 1941, Boorstin married a Wellesley College graduate, Ruth Carolyn Frankel (1917–2013).
 She quickly became his partner and editor for his first book, The Mysterious Science of the Law, published in the same year.
 In his “Author’s Note” for The Daniel J. Boorstin Reader (Modern Library, 1995), he wrote, “Essential to my life and work as a writer was my marriage in 1941 to Ruth Frankel who has ever since been my companion and editor for all my books.”
 Her obituary in The Washington Post (December 6, 2013) quotes Boorstin as saying, “Without her, I think my works would have been twice as long and half as readable.”